The spectrum of the Poincar{\'e} operator in an ellipsoid: Abstract

 \section{Abstract}

-We study the spectrum of the Poincaré operator in triaxial ellipsoids subject to a constant rotation.
-As explained in the paper, this mathematical problem is interesting for many physical applications It is known that the spectrum of this bounded self-adjoint operator is pure point with polynomial eigenvectors.
+We study the spectrum of the Poincar\'e operator in triaxial ellipsoids subject to a constant rotation.
+As explained in the paper, this mathematical problem is interesting for many physical applications.
+It is known that the spectrum of this bounded self-adjoint operator is pure point with polynomial eigenvectors [Backus \& Rieutord, Phys.
+Rev. E \textbf{95} (2017), 053116].
 We give two new proofs of this result.
 Moreover, we describe the large-degree asymptotics of the restriction of that operator to polynomial vector fields of fixed degrees.
-The main tool is the microlocal analysis using the partial differential equation satisfied by the orthogonal polynomials in ellipsoids.
+The main tool is the microlocal analysis of the partial differential equation satisfied by the orthogonal polynomials in ellipsoids.
 This work also contains numerical calculations of these spectra, showing a very good agreement with the mathematical results.